-Rol woke first, and Terin woke not long after and couldn't get back to sleep.
-The rest of the crew still slept in their staterooms when Rol started cooking.
+Rol woke first, while Terin woke not long after and couldn't get back to sleep.
+The others were still asleep in their staterooms when Rol started cooking.
 Terin came into the lounge before Rol finished cooking.
 The night before, Mikah had changed her mind and said they'd return to Regina for reasons she only partly explained to them.
 They had that day plus two more in port before their rent ran out on the berth.
 The day after that, they'd lift for Regina, so Fesic had that time to find passengers going there.
 They had thirty eight tons of raw marble in their cargo bay, to sell where they could make a profit.
 Waiting for Rol to finish cooking, Terin sparked up the news.

 Dinomn (B674632-9 S Ag Ni 204 Im M8 VI) Date: 302-1113

 Regular reports published by

 the Council of Dinomn state the on-going negotiations with the Dinomn Trader's

 League continue.
 Significant issues on the table included the rate of interstellar taxation for goods and

 traffic passing through the system, along with verification and validation methods the down-world

 government must find acceptable.
 Imperial attendees to the talks have reported on the various support